lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

      `navigator.id.getVerifiedEmail()`.
   2. The user selects an email address that they would like to use to log in from a list rendered by the browser.
-  3. The browser combines the the domain requesting the identity (the *audience*), a validity period, and the certificate associated with the identity in to a bundle (the certificate includes the a public key, and the email address being shared).
+  3. The browser combines the domain requesting the identity (the *audience*), a validity period, and the certificate associated with the identity in to a bundle (the certificate includes a public key, and the email address being shared).
   4. That bundle is signed using the private key associated with the identity, encoded into a [JWT], and returned to the web page.

 The result of assertion generation is a JSON structure which looks like this:

     {